Boating Accident Lawyer In Fort Lauderdale

 The amount your boating accident case could be worth depends on the severity and types of damages.
 The Fort Lauderdale courts can grant boat injury victims compensation for past and future medical costs, property damage, lost wages, pain and suffering, and all costs relating to a loved one’s death in the event of fatal wounds.
 The at-fault boater likely has insurance that will cover your damages.
 Fort Lauderdale’s “no-fault” laws apply in boating accidents as in car crashes – victims would first seek compensation through their own insurers, and then go to the other boater’s insurer for additional coverage.

 The United States Coast Guard collates all recreational boating accident data into its annual Recreational Boating Statistics Report.
-Boaters in the Fort Lauderdale area and throughout Florida should understand the risks of boating accidents and know a few key statistics:
+Boaters in the Fort Lauderdale area and throughout Florida should understand the risks of boating and know a few key boating accidents statistics:

 - In 2016, the U.S. Coast Guard tracked 4,463 recreational boating accidents across the country.
 This included 701 deaths, 2,903 injuries, and totaled about $49 million in property damages.